 Q: Do you have any novels planned?

 A: I completed the first draft of a ‘practice novel’ before realising I had a lot to learn and abandoning it for short stories.
-I may revisit that next.
+Each time I have leisure to revisit it, I find an online recipe I’d like to try first.
+My subconscious may be trying to tell me something.